-After receiving this warning, users only have two options: either disable the ad blocker, or subscribe to YouTube Premium to avoid seeing ads.
+After receiving this warning, users have only two options: either disable the ad blocker, or subscribe to YouTube Premium to avoid seeing ads.

 Source